-The NVMCON register (Register 4-1) controls which blocks are to be erased, which memory type is to be programmed and the start of the programming cycle.
+The NVMCON register (Register 5-1) controls which blocks are to be erased, which memory type is to be programmed and the start of the programming cycle.

 NVMKEY is a write-only register that is used for write protection.
 To start a programming or erase sequence, the user must consecutively write 55h and AAh to the NVMKEY register.
-Refer to Section 4.4 "Programming Operations" for further details.
+Refer to Section 5.6 "Programming Operations" for further details.

-4.4 Programming Operations
+5.6 Programming Operations

 A complete programming sequence is necessary for programming or erasing the internal Flash in RTSP mode.
-A programming operation is nominally 4 ms in duration and the processor stalls (waits) until the operation is finished.
-Setting the WR bit (NVMCON<15>) starts the operation, and the WR bit is automatically cleared when the operation is finished.
+During a programming or an erase operation, the processor stalls (Waits) until the operation is finished.
+Setting the WR bit (NVMCON<15>) starts the operation and the WR bit is automatically cleared when the operation is finished.